 The Market Disclosure Committee is chaired by Bob Ivell and its other members are Phil Urban, Tim Jones and Colin Rutherford.
 This committee is responsible for overseeing the disclosure of information by the Company to meet its obligations under the Market Abuse Regulation and the Financial Conduct Authority's Listing Rules and Disclosure Guidance and Transparency Rules.
-This Committee was formed subsequent to the publication of the 2015 Annual Report, so full details will be included in the Corporate Governance Statement of the 2016 Annual Report.
+Full details are included in the Corporate Governance Statement of the 2020 Annual Report.

 (v) Executive Committee

 The Executive Committee, which is chaired by the Chief Executive, consists of the Executive Directors and certain other senior executives.
-It meets every four weeks and has everyday responsibility for the running of the Group's business.
+It meets at least every six weeks and has everyday responsibility for the running of the Group's business.
 It develops the Group's strategy and annual revenue and capital budgets for Board approval.
 It reviews and recommends to the Board any significant investment proposals.
 The Committee monitors the financial and operational performance of the Group and allocates resources within the budgets agreed by the Board.
-It considers employment issues, ensures the Group has an appropriate pool of talent and develops senior management manpower planning and succession plans.
+It considers employment issues, ensures the Group has an appropriate pool of talent and develops senior management workforce planning and succession plans.